2b-t/velodyne-ros2-docker/ReadMe.md

 | 8                          | Power cable black            | Ground       |

 ## 2. Configuring
 The set-up is similar to the Velodyne [VLP-16](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16) and the [HDL-32E](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20HDL-32E) lidar in ROS.
-As a first step we will have to **find out which network interface your lidar is connected to**.
+As a first step we will have to **find out which network interface our lidar is connected to**.
 For this launch the following command

 ```bash
 $ for d in /sys/class/net/*; do echo "$(basename ${d}): $(cat $d/{carrier,operstate} | tr '\n' ' ')"; done